 The public_html directory is your space for web files.
 Anything you put into it will be available at http://web.cecs.pdx.edu/~your_username.
 This means that you should put web files in the following places:

-In both the old and new structures, our files are stored on a Solaris Unix system and mirrored across home directories on other operating systems.
+Our files are stored on a Linux system and mirrored across home directories on other operating systems.

-For example, when you log into a Solaris Unix system, you will appear to be in /u/username, but you will actually be in /home/username/solaris.
-Similarly, when you log into a linux system, you will actually be in /home/username/ubuntu, /home/username/redhat5, or /home/username/redhat6, depending on which distribution of Linux you are using.
+For example, when you log into the Linux system, you will appear to be in /u/username, but you will actually be in /home/username/ubuntu, /home/username/redhat5, or /home/username/redhat6, depending on which distribution you are using.

-A more techincally accurate representation of the new directory structure looks something like this:
+A more technically accurate representation of the new directory structure looks something like this:

 You may not make new directories or files inside of /home/username/common, but you have full control over the contents of its existing directories.